Just released: How to raise venture capital in 2023

 Underwriting Manager

 In our first post on venture capital insurance, we took a high level view of four scenarios where this management liability, professional liability, and employment practices liability insurance policy could protect you, your firm, and your investors.
-We also spoke about the potential costs of having — as well as not having — this coverage in place once you begin accepting external capital or making investments.
+We also spoke about the potential costs of having — as well as not having — this liability coverage in place once you begin accepting external capital or making investments.

 The primary emphasis in that post revolved around legal defense expenses, yet it’s essential to consider another aspect when accepting risk through these venture capital insurance policies: Regulators.